nreddy216/gulliver-app/README.md

 ### Planning / UX

-Below are a few wireframes that map out (punintended) the
+Below are a few wireframes that map out (punintended) the overall user interface.

 #### Wireframes